AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/getting-started-trend.md

 uid: GettingStartedWithTrendData
 ---

-Getting started with trend data
+Get started with trend data
 =================================================

 Use trace data in a trend to monitor assets, anticipate problems, and proactively perform preventative maintenance.
 The following procedure describes how to display traces in your trend and glean useful information from your data.